 P for primary, S for secondary input or combined files.
 Enter P if only one input file or combined file is used.
-C for chained file, R for RAF or ADDROUT file, or T for table file.
+C for chained file, R for RAF or T for table file.
 Leave blank for output files.

 End of File 17